 Wonders mission is to create and advance high quality, diverse educational communities that teach children the foundations of life-long learning and social responsibility.

-Wonders is an innovative non-profit community leader and advocate, recognized for highest quality early childhood and school-age education and social responsibility.
+To be an innovative non-profit community leader and advocate, recognized for highest quality early learning and extended day education and social responsibility.

 Teaching Respect And Acceptance For All People